Swedish election authority

 Give your closed ballot envelopes to a member of the polling staff and show them your ID.

-If you have a voting card, you can give it to the polling staff member, but it’s not required in order for you to vote.
+If you have a voting card, you can give it to the polling staff member.
+If you don't have a voting card, the polling staff member can help you print one.

 There are various ways to prove your identity: